 “If people got to lose their jobs, we would love to see that.
 They deserve to lose their jobs.” – Cathy Goodall

-Even though Bill had been forced to be relocated to Elm Manor instead of his rightful home at Vienna Gardens, the rumors and reputation still bothered Cathy even though she assumed his latest stay would be short and quick.
+Even though Vishneski had been forced to enter Elm Manor instead of his rightful home at Vienna Gardens, the rumors and reputation of that infamous nursing home still bothered Goodall – even though she assumed his latest stay would be short and sweet.

-“We all heard of the reputation and that so it wouldn’t have been nowhere we would have ever sent in to for any length of time,” she admitted.
+“We all heard of the reputation.
+It wouldn’t have been anywhere we would’ve ever sent him for any length of time,” she admitted.

-Despite this all-important detail, his death had been deemed an unjustifiable one in Cathy’s eyes.
+His death had been deemed an unjustifiable one in Goodall’s eyes.

-“This should have never happened, and it should have never happened the way it did,” Goodall added.
+“This should have never happened, and it should have never happened the way it did,” she added.

-But now, in the aftermath of his untimely death, Kathy insists that if medical professionals from this industry must lose their jobs, so be it.
+But now, in the aftermath of his untimely death, Goodall insists that if medical professionals from this industry must lose their jobs, so be it.

 “If people got to lose their jobs, we would love to see that.
 They deserve to lose their jobs,” she shared.

-Like mother like daughter, Kerry agrees with Cathy, calling for anyone who worked shifts during that Wednesday through Thursday and signed-off on his routine check-up rounds to be dismissed and have their licenses revoked.
+Like mother like daughter, Kelly agrees with Goodall, calling for anyone who worked shifts during that Wednesday through Thursday and signed-off on his routine check-up rounds to be dismissed and have their licenses revoked.

-Seeing the way that how her grandfather had been treated, Kerry firmly believes that they blatantly didn’t care, as shown through their actions.
+Seeing the way how her grandfather had been treated, Kelly firmly believes that they blatantly didn’t care, as shown through their actions.

 Speaking like many others before her, more inspections are a must in her mind.

-“Instead of once a year inspection, they need to be doing quarterly inspections because the minute the state walks into those facilities the white gloves come out everybody starts covering their tracks,” Kelly said.
+“Instead of annual inspections, they need to be doing quarterly inspections because the minute the state walks into those facilities the white gloves come out everybody starts covering their tracks,” Kelly said.

-At the same time, Cathy also mentioned that Elm Manor should be proverbially cleaned-out after resolving their ongoing struggle with the facility following her father’s death.
+At the same time, Goodall also mentioned that Elm Manor should be proverbially “cleaned out” after resolving their ongoing struggle with the facility following her father’s death.

-All things considered, Pauline has deemed this entire situation downright elder abuse, and certainly not an inexcusable mistake from Elm Manor or even for F.F.
+All things considered, Sowa has deemed this entire situation downright elder abuse, and certainly not an inexcusable mistake from Elm Manor or even for F.F.
 Thompson for that matter.

-Shortly after his death, Pauline read an article in the Canandaigua Daily Messenger that listed a nursing home hotline to report complaints with facilities in New York state.
+Shortly after his death, Sowa read an article in the Canandaigua Daily Messenger that listed a nursing home hotline to report complaints with facilities in New York State.

-On Saturday, May 15th, she called that phone number and recounted the story to her receptionist, who considered the entire situation filled with a series of “serious allegations,” according to Pauline.
+On Saturday, May 15th, she called that phone number and recounted the story to a receptionist, who considered the entire situation as a series of “serious allegations.”

-The receptionist then informed her that she would alert Ontario County Director of Public Health Mary Beer, who was supposed to directly contact Pauline – but she still hadn’t heard back from the county since.
+The receptionist said she would alert Ontario County Director of Public Health Mary Beer, who was supposed to directly contact Sowa – but still hadn’t heard back from the county’s leading public health official ever since.